-The report welcomed the Windsor Framework which addresses the challenges that have arisen in the operation of the Protocol on Ireland and Northern Ireland over the first two years of its implementation and creates legal certainty, therefore, paving the way for full implementation.
-It underlined the specific situation of Northern Ireland, thanks to its unique position with access to both the EU and UK internal markets.
-It called for the swift implementation of the Windsor Framework in order to ensure lasting certainty and predictability for businesses and people in Northern Ireland.
+Parliament welcomed the Windsor Framework and underlined the specific situation of Northern Ireland, thanks to its unique position with access to both the EU and UK internal markets.
+It called for the swift implementation of the Windsor Framework in order to ensure lasting certainty and predictability for businesses and people in Northern Ireland, to protect the all-island economy, safeguard the Good Friday Agreement in all its dimensions, ensure smooth trade and cooperation, as well as safeguarding the integrity of the single market and the Customs Union.